leto/ramit-briefcase/outline.md

 This allows scientists and researchers to access the thousands of scientific computing functions in GSL from an quick-to-write dynamic language.

+### Math::Primality
+This CPAN module uses the GNU Multiprecision library to implement advanced prime-checking or primality functions.
+It can be used to do number theory research in Perl 5 efficiently.

 ### WWW::Phylobox : Perl 5 interface to phylobox.com
 Phylobox.com is a web app on Google App Engine that helps evolutionary biologists visualize phylogenies, which are graphs of how species and groups of species are related.